GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

     * TestInvalidUserIdGetUserName: Test getUserName to ensure that it returns an error when called with an invalid userID.
     * TestValidGiftCardsByCompany: Test databaseGetCardsByCompany to ensure that the correct gift cards are gotten when called with a specific companyName.
     * TestInvalidGiftCardsByCompany: Test databaseGetCardsByCompany to ensure that the correct affect happens when databaseGetCardsByCompany is called with a not-present companyName.
-    * TestCompleteData: Test checkUserInfo to ensure it returns true when passed complete data
-    * TestIncompleteData: Test checkUserInfo to ensure it returns false when passed incomplete data
     * TestInvalidDuplicateCardNumber: Test that duplicate card numbers are not allowed
     * TestValidCrateCard: Create a new card for the database